miniat-amos/judgy/developer-README.md

 ---

-## Docker Commands for running the mySQL container
+## Docker Commands for running the MySQL container

 #### _Prerequisites - Docker and Docker Compose installed on system_